Options

 Free threading is experimental: What’s New In Python 3.13

 This option doesn't support overrides or platform specific variants; it is intended as a way to acknowledge that a project is aware that these extra selectors exist.
-If you need to enable/disable it per platform or python version, set this option to true and use CIBW_BUILD/CIBW_SKIP options to filter the builds.
+If you need to enable/disable it per platform or python version, set this option to true and use build/skip options to filter the builds.

 Unlike all other cibuildwheel options, the environment variable setting will only add to the TOML config; you can't remove an enable by setting an empty or partial list in environment variables; use CIBW_SKIP instead.
+This way, if you apply cpython-prerelease during the beta period using CIBW_ENABLE without disabling your other enables.

 Examples